IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 The Bent Knuckle
 - Group of goblins playing [King and his Men](https://www.reddit.com/r/DnDBehindTheScreen/comments/srt477/the_king_and_his_men_another_mini_game_for_your/)
-- Cinnabar is there
+- Cinnabar is there - talking about taking employment from merchers
 - Clockwork waltzes in.
 Orders orange juice + milk.
     - Friendly conversation, special interest in Kallista, ask if they ever see any other tieflings in Kevara
     - Abrasive, make fun of some people
     - The Bridgetowners are all going under sooner than they think - Cinnabar is smart to try and get out early
     - Leaves when his guards find him (tho the Bridgers will be upset abt merchers being there)

 ### The Merrow
+Sophia
+- Initially friendly, then very suspicious if they say they know Vasilev or Cinnabar
+- Thinks they're just going to interrogate Cinnabar, but the other merrow are less friendly
+- Little bit of an outsider amongst other merrow

 Something else breaks bad, conflict with/pulls in merrow
 - Fight aboard punts on the rivers, merrow try to pull them in
 - Shallowpriest: nerf to 60hp, 1 lvl3 slot
 	- Starts w concentration on hold person on Cinnabar - starts drowning at start of battle
 	- First round cast mirror image
+	- Old crone Ezra also wanted to capture Cinnabar to force him to redo her sitting room
 - Merrow: new yorker accents. try to pull the PCs into the water
+	- if talked to Sophia > she's reluctant to fight, but gets ordered by mother in law Ezra
-- Basta manning the boat, make DC15 str/dex checks each round to direct boat / not get pulled downriver (to crocodiles?)
+- Basta manning the boat, make DC13 str/dex checks each round to direct boat / not get pulled downriver (move 10ft + rotate)
 - [Underwater Combat](https://www.reddit.com/r/rpg/comments/38d5st/drowning_checks_in_5e/)
     - Disadv + resistance for non piercing melee.
 Ranged weapons do not work except crossbow.
     - Swim check each round to not get swept 5ft downriver + sink 5ft